haxscramper/hack/projects/nimble_rfc/nimble-rfc.md

 **IDEA**: adopt pubgrub algorithm for solving nimble dependency graph.

 **NOTE**: With support for full package dependency graph it might be possible to improve current implementation a little more, and introducing such major change in the implementation should be carefully considered.
+If full dependency graph is introduced as proposed in the previous sections it might become less of an issue.

 # Quality-of-life features